yarda/RCUSB4/readme.md

 # Code changes
 In comparison with the original code the following changes were made:

-* Initial auto calibration
+* Initial auto calibration.
-* EEPROM storage of the calibration
+* EEPROM storage of the calibration.
-* Refactor, joystick events are now sent at once, not individually for each axis, which may improve real-time performance
+* Refactor, joystick events are now sent at once, not individually for each axis, which may improve real-time performance.

 # Usage
 Wire the dongle to the RC receiver which is paired with the transmitter.